aaliani/CarND-Advanced-Lane-Lines-P4/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The pipeline is performing reasonably well on the given video.
 But it can be seen that it is still a little wobbly and not perfect.
-I am, for the most part, leveraging only the HLS S-channnel information.
+I am, for the most part, leveraging only the RGB R-channnel information.
 So it is probably advisable to use other colospace and gradient-based filtering in combination to make the results more robust.
 The whole pipeline heavily relies on a single viewing perspective.
 So it would immediately fail if the camera angle or placement is changes a little.
-Furthermore, the whole processing is being done frame by frame.
-It is probably advisable to leverage information from the previous frames as well for a robust output and to have some corrective reference for the frames not well processed.